AkashBhargav12/Supply-Chain-Optimisation/Readme.md

 - What is the key objective of the project?

-  To optimise the logistics and supply chain for a vehicle manufacturer.
-The objectives can be broken down as follows:
+To optimize the logistics and supply chain for a vehicle manufacturer, focusing on enhancing delivery performance, improving supplier relationships, reducing transportation costs, and refining inventory management.
+The objectives are:

-  1. Optimise Delivery Routes and Schedules
+1. Strengthen Supplier Relationships
-  2. Enhance Inventory Management
+2. Optimize Inventory Management for High-Demand Parts
-  3. Reduce Transportation Costs
+3. Reduce Lead Time
-  4. Improve Supplier Performance
+4. Improve On-Time Delivery Rate
+5. Implement Cost-Effective Transport Solutions
+6. Prioritize Best Suppliers for Each Part Category
+7. Adopt Best Practices in Inventory Management

 ## User Story